cayndy/my-notes/content/Ironsworn for Two/Quick Guide (for tia).md

 **Swear an Iron Vow**:
-- the challenges you overcome on your way to achieving your ultimate goal **Undertake a journey**:
+- the challenges you overcome on your way to achieving your ultimate goal

+**Undertake a journey**:
-- how far you have gone and how favorable hr travel has been **Enter The Fray**:
+- how far you have gone and how favorable travel has been

+**Enter The Fray**:
-- advantage as you weaken and kill your enemies in combat **Forge A Bond**:
+- advantage as you weaken and kill your enemies in combat

+**Forge A Bond**:
 - tracks your relationship with a community/person on your journey